Armed Conflict Location and Event Data: Policy makers

-Policymakers
+NGOs

 International and local NGOs such as Action on Armed Violence, Amnesty International, Center for Social Change, Center for Civilians in Conflict, Darfur Women Action, Deep South Watch, European Asylum Support Office, Genocide Watch, Global Centre for the Responsibility to Protect, Mercy Corps, International Committee of the Red Cross (ICRC), International Justice Mission, International Rescue Committee, International Women's Peace Group, Sahel Watch, Save the Children, UNICEF, United Against Inhumanity, World Food Programme and many others use ACLED data and analysis to design data-driven programming that better responds to the needs of their beneficiaries and make more granular assessments based on specific local contexts.
 The ICRC uses ACLED data for humanitarian analysis and data mapping in their areas of operation.
 Mercy Corps has drawn on ACLED data to identify "aid deserts" where the high level of conflict prevents aid workers from reaching certain areas, as well as to track potential security threats to their humanitarian operations.
 Peacebuilding organizations such as Search for Common Ground employ the data as an indicator for their Global Impact Framework.